There is no such thing as a right to a "Speedy Trial"

 It does not matter if I get Adjudicated Guilty or have a Withhold of Adjudication in a Misdemeanor case.

 This is false.
 Being adjudicated has additional consequences in most cases.
-If you have ever been adjudicated for any offence; including a misdemeanor or a criminal traffic charged (such as DWLSR with knowledge), you will not be able to get any other criminal record sealed or expunged in your lifetime.
+If you have ever been adjudicated for any offence; including a misdemeanor or a criminal traffic charge (such as DWLSR with knowledge), you will not be able to get any other criminal record sealed or expunged in your lifetime.

-It’s lawful to have premarital sex.
+It’s lawful to have premarital sex

 Per Fla.
 Statute 798.02 Lewd and lascivious behavior.
 “If any man and woman, not being married to each other, lewdly and lasciviously associate and cohabit together, or if any man or woman, married or unmarried, engages in open and gross lewdness and lascivious behavior, they shall be guilty of a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
 775.083.”